-You will attend a two-hour lecture online and face to face in alternate weeks.
+A range of methods will be adopted to direct and support learning on this module.
+This module will cover material in 12 online sessions (4 synchronous and 8 asynchronous).
 For each of the lectures you will be asked to carry out some preparatory work which will include reading articles, book chapters and primary legal materials.
 Your preparation will also include independently researching questions set.
-The tutorials will be organised after every two weeks to discuss the main issues and respond to the questions covered in the main lectures.